 Women who are sure that they want to end their pregnancy and really have no other means should print and study the instructions carefully first.
 It is best to discuss them with a friend.
 A woman should never do this alone.

 If you have any questions about this method or experiences you want to share, after reading the information below, send email to firstname.lastname@example.org

 A woman should not do a medical abortion herself if she is more than 9 weeks pregnant.

 Misoprostol causes contractions of the womb.
 As a consequence, the womb expels the pregnancy.
 A woman can get painful cramps, vaginal blood loss that is more than a normal menstruation, nausea, vomiting and diarrhoea.
-There is a risk of heavy bleeding for which a woman will have to be treated by a doctor.
+There is a small risk of heavy bleeding for which a woman will have to be treated by a doctor.

 The chance that an abortion with Misoprostol will be successful is more than 80%.
 Misoprostol is available in pharmacies in almost all countries.

 The experience and risks of an abortion caused by Misoprostol are similar to those of a spontaneous miscarriage.

 Miscarriage happens spontaneously in 10% of all pregnancies.

 The treatment of complications is the same as those of a spontaneous abortion (miscarriage).
 If there is a problem, a woman can always go to the hospital or any doctor.
 The doctor will treat her as if she had a spontaneous miscarriage.